Bio

 Research and Scholarly Interests

-Professor McKechnie focuses his scholarship on constitutional law and civil liberties.
-Much of his recent work explores the intersection of presidential power and free speech from doctrinal, theoretical, and comparative perspectives.
+Professor McKechnie focuses his scholarship on constitutional law, exploring the intersection of technology and civil liberties from doctrinal, theoretical, and comparative perspectives.

 Publications